 PKSD Newsletter: Pedestrians Pay the Price of Distracted Driving

-Posted by PKSD Law Firm on May 10, 2017 in Pedestrian Accidents
+Posted by PKSD Law Firm on May 10, 2017 in Car Accidents

 In this month’s issue of the PKSD newsletter, our personal injury lawyers discuss the dangers pedestrians face from distracted drivers.

 The number of fatal pedestrian-related auto accidents has increased significantly in recent years.

 Between 2014 and 2015, pedestrian deaths increased by 10 percent and the number of bicyclists killed by drivers rose by 13 percent, according to the National Highway Traffic Safety Administration (NHTSA).

 The Governors Highway Safety Association estimated that nearly 6,000 pedestrians were killed in traffic accidents during 2016, an 11 percent increase from 2015’s numbers.